dwmuller/cl-clr/README.txt

 CL-CLR does not distinguish between CLR fields, properties, and methods.
 They are all treated as functions on objects (if instance-scoped) or type symbols (if statically scoped).
 SETF forms will work with fields and properties in a natural manner.

-TODO: Events.
-Nested types.
+(Although see the note under CLR Programming Gotchas.)

 Examples, assuming that the current package has imported the referenced CLR symbols from CLR-SYMBOLS: